 A broken pivot submitted by a customer

 When your pivot bar needs to be replaced, finding the correct one can be a challenge.
 There are dozens of options to choose from, some with only very subtle differences.
 What you need to do is take a pivot bar that is the same, but not broken (from the other side of the sash, or another window that is the same) and compare it to your available options.
-You're going to need the length of the bar, the center hole to center hole dimensions (if applicable), and you're going to need to verify that it fits correctly into the cam on your pivot lock shoe.
-If you are still having trouble you can always contact us, chat with us, or give us a call at 1-800-842-0974 and we will be happy to help.
+You're going to need the length of the bar, the center hole to center hole dimensions (if applicable), the thickness, and you're going to need to verify that it fits correctly into the cam on your pivot lock shoe.
+If you are still having trouble you can always contact us, chat with us, or give us a call at 1-800-842-0974 and we will be happy to help identify the pivot bar you have.

 Watch the video below for more info on window pivot bars: